SpaceX: Starship

-On January 16, 2025, SpaceX launched Starship on its seventh flight test, with the first Block 2 Ship, Ship 33 (standing at 403 ft or 123 meters).
+On January 16, 2025, SpaceX launched Starship on its seventh flight test, with the first Block 2 Ship, Ship 33, standing at 403 ft.
 This test also carried a demonstration payload, a Starlink V3 simulator.
 The test launched at 22:37 UTC.
 The test resulted in the second catch of the Super Heavy booster, B14, but after 8 minutes, SpaceX lost contact with 'Ship', which is the upper stage of the Starship which resulted in the failure of the ship during the ascent.
 The spacecraft reportedly exploded around 8.5 minutes after launch over the Atlantic Ocean near the Turks and Caicos Islands.
 The FAA, on January 18, required a mishap investigation of the failure.

 On March 7, 2025, SpaceX launched another Starship rocket, this time from Texas.
 Contact was lost minutes into the test flight and the spacecraft came tumbling down and broke apart, with wreckage seen across Florida's skies.
 As per preliminary investigation, Starship's 7th test flight was disrupted by an oxygen leak, flashes and sustained fires in its aft section, which caused the rocket's engines to shut down and turn on the spacecraft's self-destruct system.

-On June 18, 2025, a SpaceX Starship rocket exploded during a static fire test at the company's Starbase facility in Texas, following what the company described as a “major anomaly”.
+On June 18, 2025, a SpaceX Starship rocket exploded during a static fire test at the company's Starbase facility in Texas, following what the company described as a "major anomaly".
+Cameron County Judge Eddie Treviño Jr. contacted 10 federal and state offices to ask about their roles in probes regarding the explosion, with each department declining to investigate, which created regulatory concerns.
+Brownsville City Manager Helen Ramirez stated that the Brownsville Fire Department was underequipped to handle fire events created by rocket explosions.
+Not long after the explosion, several SpaceX employees filed documents with the Texas Secretary of State to form the Starbase Volunteer Fire Department, intending to respond to calls within city limits, not including the test site.
+While cleaning the site, a crane collapse in relation to safety violations would cause the Occupational Safety and Health Administration to fine SpaceX approximately $116,000.

+On May 22, 2026, SpaceX successfully launched the twelfth flight test of Starship.
+This was the first flight of the V3 vehicle, incorporating Raptor 3 engines.
+It was also the first flight test to carry a payload into orbit, lofting approximately 44,000 kg (97,000 lbs) of Starlink mass simulators.
+During launch, one of the 33 Raptor 3 engines on the Super Heavy first stage shut down early, and one of the 6 Starship upper-stage engines shut down prematurely, but despite the engine-out, the vehicle achieved its planned suborbital trajectory.
+The booster suffered a subsequent anomaly and was destroyed before splashdown over the Gulf of Mexico, while the ship safely completed its orbital pass and achieved a targeted soft splashdown in the Indian Ocean near Australia.